There was no river; there were no woods.

 Dad worked as an insurance adjuster and went to law school at night.
 Soon I had two sisters.
 Fortunately, when he graduated, he landed a job in the Brooklyn DA’s office.
 We moved into a bigger rent controlled apartment in the same building.
 We weren’t exactly the Nelsons, but I didn’t know that.

 On Thanksgiving day, the old man would pack us into the ’37 Plymouth and we’d head off down Eastern Parkway to Bushwick for dinner at my grandparent’s.
-Once we left Queens, there were no trees.
+Once we left Queens, there were barely any trees.

 Grandma and Grandpa and my young uncle lived in a coldwater flat on the second story of a four story brownstone walk-up on Himrod Street.
 The neighborhood’s claim to fame was favorite son Jackie Gleason, a symbol of hope on a bleak landscape of rows of identical buildings.
 The Irish were there before the Italians took over.
 Later, it would be the Puerto Ricans.